Welcome to the SBS RISE Community!

 What kinds of SBS RISE initiatives are there?

-CJLS/SBS RISE Summer Research Assistantships: Each summer, you can apply to work with a faculty member as a summer research assistant.
+CJLS/SBS RISE Summer Research Assistantships: Each summer, you can apply to work with a faculty member as a paid summer research assistant.
 During the experience, you can learn various research methods and techniques, network with other students and faculty, and gain skills that will benefit you for graduate school and/or future employment.
-Applications will open in March 2023.
+Applications will open in February 2024.

 Diversity Fellows: Each academic year, eight to ten students are selected to serve as Diversity Fellows, creating projects and events that are meant to build community and provide resources to the SBS RISE community at large, while also learning professional development and gaining leadership experience.
-Diversity Fellows are expected to enroll in a 1-credit course with the program director, and attend in various events and meetings.
+Diversity Fellows receive a stipend, and enroll in a 1-credit course with the program director, and attend in various events and meetings.
 See yourself as a Diversity Fellow peer intern.
-Watch out for the call for application in the SBS RISE e-newsletter and website in March 2023.
+Watch out for the call for application in the SBS RISE e-newsletter and website in March 2024.

 Mentoring Program: Learning UMass Amherst can be challenging.
 However, you don’t have to do that alone!
 SBS RISE is seeking mentors and mentees for the academic year.
 New students are paired with advanced students to share information and experience on how to navigate the university.
 For new students, this is a great way to make a new friend who was in your shoes not too long ago.
 For advanced students, mentoring provides you with leadership skills that will benefit your resume.
-Interested in becoming a mentor, apply here.
-Want to obtain a mentor, apply here.
+Want to get a mentor, apply here.